dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-If we want to allow both Let's Encrypt and Comodo, we should add 2 CAA records, one for each CA:
+If we want to allow both Let's Encrypt and Sectigo, we should add 2 CAA records, one for each CA:

 ```
 example.com.
-CAA 0 issue "comodoca.com"
+CAA 0 issue "sectigoca.com"
 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-If we want to allow Let's Encrypt and Comodo only for wildcard, then we can use `issuewild`:
+If we want to allow Let's Encrypt and Sectigo only for wildcard, then we can use `issuewild`:

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"
 example.com.
-CAA 0 issuewild "comodoca.com"
+CAA 0 issuewild "sectigoca.com"
 ```

 Note that the presence of issuewild overrides the `issue`.
 Therefore, Let's Encrypt _is not allowed_ to issue wildcard certificates.